High-dimensional separability for one- and few-shot learning: Introduction

-In Sec.~\ref{CaseStudy} we present a case study that illustrates how ``clustered'' or ``granuled universes'' may arise in real data, and show how the structure underpinned by granular representation can be used in challenging machine learning and AI problems.
+Multi-correctors are tested on the CIFAR-10 dataset.
+In this case study, we will illustrate how 'clustered' or 'granular universes' can arise in real data and show how a granular representation based multi-correctors structure can be used in challenging machine learning and Artificial Intelligence problems.
 These problems include learning new classes of data in legacy deep learning AI models and predicting AI errors.
-We present simple algorithms and workflows which can be used to solve these challenging tasks circumventing the needs for computationally expensive re-training.
+We present simple algorithms and workflows which can be used to solve these challenging tasks circumventing the needs for computationally expensive retraining.
 We also illustrate potential technical pitfalls and dichotomies requiring additional attention from the algorithms' users and designers.